yrgo28/terminal-pyde/README.md

 2. jedi-vim (this is in another repo, but in arch linux can install it just typing "pacman -S vim-jedi") #KISS
 3. python3
 4. termcolor (from pip "pip install termcolor")
 5. (optional) add an alias like ("alias pyde='python3 ~/pyde/pyde.py'")

+FIRST TIME USING:
+* PYDE have not "autosave" (yet), so you need to modify "pyderc.py" for save your preferences
+* If you want to change working directory in a session, just type "W" in options menu, specify your directory and nothing else!

-Sorry for my bad english, i'm from venezuela.
+Sorry for my bad english, i'm from venezuela and i also learning this language lol.
 I hope you like this little project :)